junxit/us-congress-bills-111/bill.md

 The first section of the Act of August 9, 1955 (25 U.S.C.
 415), is amended—

-- **(1)** in subsection (a), in the second sentence, by inserting “and land held in trust for the Kalispel Tribe of Indians” after “the Kalispel Indian Reservation”; and
+- **(1)** in subsection (a), in the second sentence, by inserting “and land held in trust for the Kalispel Tribe of Indians, the Puyallup Tribe of Indians,” after “the Kalispel Indian Reservation”; and
-- **(2)** in subsection (b), by inserting “, the Puyallup Tribe, the Swinomish Indian Tribal Community, or the Kalispel Tribe of Indians” after “Tulalip Tribes”.
+- **(2)** in subsection (b), by inserting “, the Puyallup Tribe of Indians, the Swinomish Indian Tribal Community, or the Kalispel Tribe of Indians” after “Tulalip Tribes”.